stklcode/chartist-plugin-tooltip/README.md

 ## Why this fork?
 This repository is a fork of [tmmdata/chartist-plugin-tooltip](https://github.com/tmmdata/chartist-plugin-tooltip).
-(Thanks for this great work guys!)
+(Thanks for the great work!)

-It seems as this repository is no longer maintended, that's why I decieded to fork it and **include serval pull requests** and **update the dependencies**.
+It seems as this repository is no longer maintained, that's why I decieded to fork it and **include serval pull requests** and **update the dependencies**.